Julia Tutwiler College of Education

 - Being subject to University disciplinary action.

-- Giving evidence of academic, social, emotional, or physical problems which, in the judgment of the Teacher Education Screening Committee, may create problems in teaching or in the teaching profession.
+- Giving evidence of academic, social, emotional, or physical problems which, in the judgment of the Educator Preparation Screening Committee, may create problems in teaching or in the teaching profession.

-NOTE: Students dropped from the Teacher Education Program may apply for readmission to the program through the Teacher Education Screening Committee when the deficiencies are removed.
-Students who are dropped twice from the program are ineligible to reapply.
+NOTE: Educator candidates dropped from the Educator Preparation Program may apply for readmission to the program through the Educator Preparation Screening Committee when the deficiencies are removed.
+Candidates who are dropped twice from the program are ineligible to reapply.

-The Teacher Candidate Internship Program at The University of West Alabama is the culmination of professional preparation for prospective teachers during which their professional knowledge and competencies are put into practice for further development and refinement in actual teaching situations.
-This phase of training is considered to be one of the most important learning experiences provided for the prospective teacher.
-The Teacher Candidates can expect to spend approximately 15 weeks in an accredited Partnership School System.
+The Educator Candidate Internship Program at The University of West Alabama is the culmination of professional preparation for prospective educators during which their professional knowledge and competencies are put into practice for further development and refinement in actual teaching situations.
+This phase of training is considered to be one of the most important learning experiences provided for the prospective educator.
+The candidates can expect to spend approximately 15 weeks in an accredited Partnership School System.

-Through the guidance of local school officials, the cooperating teacher, and the college supervisor, teacher candidate interns progressively assume a share of the responsibility for the learning process in the classroom and are given the opportunity of developing their individual capabilities to the fullest extent possible.
+Through the guidance of local school officials, the clinical faculty, and the educator candidate interns progressively assume a share of the responsibility for the learning process in the classroom and are given the opportunity of developing their individual capabilities to the fullest extent possible.
 It gives them opportunities to apply theoretical knowledge in practical situations, to synthesize what has been learned in courses in professional education, and to reflect upon their experiences in a public school setting.

-The Partnership School for teacher candidate interns should consist of an orientation, a gradual induction into full teaching responsibility and opportunities to explore those experiences of professional teachers outside of their teaching responsibilities.
+The Partnership School for educator candidate interns should consist of an orientation, a gradual induction into full teaching responsibility and opportunities to explore those experiences of professional teachers outside of their teaching responsibilities.
 Freedom to relate principles and theories consistent with the conceptual framework, The Empowered Practitioner, is crucial to internship and field experiences.
-The process skills of collaboration, application, inquiry, and reflection are practiced under the guidance of the cooperating teacher and the college supervisor.
-Continuous evaluation of the growth and development of the intern by the college supervisor and the cooperating teacher in addition to the constant reflection upon experiences by the intern will lead to a successful induction in to the world of practice.
+The process skills of collaboration, application, inquiry, and reflection are practiced under the guidance of the clinical faculty.
+Continuous evaluation of the growth and development of the intern by the clinical faculty in addition to the constant reflection upon experiences by the intern will lead to a successful induction in to the world of practice.
 A Partnership School site containing these elements should provide the most effective setting for initiation into the profession.

 Under no circumstances will the internship requirement be waived regardless of current or prior teaching experience.